Understanding the .bss Segment in C Programming

 The

-segment does not consume space in the executable file, which keeps the file size small.At runtime, the operating system allocates the necessary memory for the
+.bsssegment does not consume space in the executable file, which keeps the file size small.At runtime, the operating system allocates the necessary memory for the

-segment and initialize it to zero.
+.bsssegment and initialize it to zero.

 Runtime Initialization of Variables